 Remove Obstructions In Oil Path

 If your Honda Accord isn’t starting, the first thing to check is the head gasket.
-To remove obstructions in the oil path, use a rag and some penetrating oil to clear away debris from around the engine block and valve cover area.
+To remove obstructions in the oil path, use a rag and some penetrating oil to clear away debris around the engine block and valve cover area.

 Open Cylinders One At A Time

 Before you do anything, turn off the engine and remove the key from the ignition.
-Next, open each fuel rail in turn by using a screwdriver to lift up one of the screws near it.
+Next, open each fuel rail in turn by using a screwdriver to lift one of the screws near it.

-Carefully pull out each fuel rail until it separates from its bracket – be careful not to drop any gasoline or oil onto yourself.
+Carefully pull out each fuel rail until it separates from its bracket – be careful not to drop gasoline or oil onto yourself.
 Once all four rails are free, carefully lower them down into position and replace their screws (you may need to use a wrench).

 Reconnect the battery lead before starting your car – otherwise, you’ll risk blowing a fuse.